tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 PostgreSQL/快速入门/数据导入_intl_en.md

 Because the permission configuration of the source database may be different from that of the target database, permission-related warnings or errors may appear during the data import process, which can be ignored.

 ### Migrating data over the internet
-If the data volume is small (e.g., less than 10 GB), you can use tools such as pgAdmin to access the public network address of the target instance and import data to it over the internet, as shown below:
+If the data volume is small (e.g., less than 10 GB), you can use tools such as pgAdmin to access the public network address of the target instance and import data to it over the internet.